CIBIT-UC/brainplayback_task02/docs/results_meeting_20250423.md

 # Research questions

+In this study, we focus on felt emotions, seeking to decode the neural representations of personal, aesthetically driven affective experiences.
+This perspective is important, as felt emotions are highly individualized, influenced by factors such as familiarity and personal meaning.
+Familiarity has been shown to enhance emotional engagement with music, leading to stronger activation in the brain’s limbic and reward systems [](doi:10.1371/journal.pone.0027241).
+By allowing participants to select familiar, personally meaningful musical stimuli, we aim to maximize the intensity and ecological validity of the emotions experienced during the study.

 - **Q1**: What are the brain regions involved in the processing of music-evoked emotions?
 - **Q2**: Can we decode the emotional content of music from brain activity?
 - **Q3**: What are the specific brain regions contributing to this discrimination?